-Actively monitor the quality, outcomes and client experience of service provision; and work with pharmacists to address any issues identified.
+• Actively monitor the quality, outcomes and client experience of service provision; and work with pharmacists to address any issues identified.

-- Sexual health services within Lambeth pharmacies provide access to appropriate contraception and signposting for STI testing. - In Lambeth 14 pharmacies are locally commissioned to provide sexual health services. - Given the benefits of the sexual health service, the alignment with local strategic priorities this service is considered relevant to meet the pharmaceutical needs of our population.
+- Sexual health services within Lambeth pharmacies provide access to appropriate contraception and signposting for STI testing. - In Lambeth 14 pharmacies are locally commissioned to provide sexual health services. - Given the benefits of the sexual health service, the alignment with local strategic priorities this service secures improvements or better access to, or that have contributed towards meeting the need for, pharmaceutical services.

-3.6.5 Locally commissioned services, vitamin D

-Vitamin D
+3.6.5 Vitamin D